-All mapped soils in the Project area have a Kf1 factor less than 0.37, making them less susceptible to sheet and rill erosion by water.
-Most of the soils in the Project area (88 percent) are mapped as not hydric, and none are classified as prime farmland.
-See Figure E-4 in Appendix C for a surficial soils map of the Project.
+All soils mapped in the Project Area have a soil erodibility factor (Kf1) less than 0.37, making them less susceptible to sheet and rill erosion by water.
+Most of the mapped soils in the Project Area (88 percent) are classified as non-hydric, and none of the mapped soils are classified as prime farmland.
+See Figure 3 Exhibit E-5 in Appendix C for surficial soils in the Project Area.